 According to Nigeria’s Vanguard newspaper, the village of Pela Birni, populated by a concentration of Christians, was attacked late Sunday night.
 “The gunmen invaded our village at about 10 o’clock in the evening on Sunday, they started shouting ‘God is Great’,” the Vanguard quoted a resident of the village as saying.
 “In some houses, they did not shoot at the residents, but ordered them to vacate their houses and set them ablaze, saying ‘We are here for God work.'”
 Two churches and an unknown number of houses were burned, according to news reports.
 The Vanguard reported that the incident was confirmed by Andrew Usman Malgwi, chairman of the Hawul Local Government Area, which encompasses Pela Birni village.

-Boko Haram, blamed for this recent attack on Pela Birni village, is an armed insurgency that aims to set up Islamic law across Nigeria’s northern states.
+an extremist group that is located primarily in Northern Nigeria, blamed for this recent attack on Pela Birni village, is an armed insurgency that aims to set up Islamic law across Nigeria’s northern states.
 This group is allegedly responsible for the deaths of thousands of Nigerians, both Christian and Muslim, since 2009.

 Source: World Watch Monitor